 Kodiak Venture Partners is an investor in Newforma.

 Norbert W. Young Jr., FAIA, Hon.
 FRAIC, is managing director of Duck Cove Associates, LLC, a Maine-based consulting services company.
-Duck Cove Associates provides growth-oriented AEC clients with services of strategic planning, business development and business transformation.
+Duck Cove Associates provides growth-oriented AEC clients with strategic planning, business development, and business transformation.
 In addition, Norbert is a senior adviser of Lehrer, LLC, a New York City-based advisory firm providing strategic guidance during development, design and construction.

 From 1999 to 2009, Young was president of McGraw-Hill Construction, comprised of such prestigious brands as Dodge, Sweets, Architectural Record, Engineering News-Record Regional Publications and www.construction.com.
 Under Young’s direction, MHC served as the leading provider of print and electronic products and information services to the $5.2 trillion global industrial, commercial and residential construction industry.